Guderian2nd/TrueHistoryAI/AI Rules.md

 IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is VeryHigh IF MyUnitHP is HPHigh THEN AttackUnit is High
 IF MyUnit HP is HPLow THEN AttackUnit is VeryLow
-IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
+IF EnemyUnitHP is HPHigh THEN AttackUnit is Medium
+IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
 IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is High IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is VeryHigh